gwenh11/LS_core/01_RB101/small_problems/medium_02/01_longest_sentence.md

 On this third line, we take our array of sentences and use the [Enumerable#max_by](http://ruby-doc.org/core/Enumerable.html#method-i-max_by) method to find the longest one.

 We now have the largest sentence.
 To get the number of words in that sentence, we use the same operations as we did in `max_by`.
 In this case we call those methods on `largest_sentence` instead.

+#### Further Exploration

+You may have noticed that our solution fails to print the period at the end of the sentence.
+Can you write a solution that keeps the period printed at the end of each sentence?

+What about finding the longest paragraph or longest word?
+How would we go about solving that problem?